PX4/PX4-user_guide/en/telemetry/esp8266_wifi_module.md

 # ESP8266 WiFi Module

 The ESP8266 is a low-cost and readily available Wi-Fi module with full TCP/IP stack and microcontroller capability.
-It can be used with any Pixhawk series controller
+It can be used with any Pixhawk series controller.

 > **Tip** ESP8266 is the *defacto* default WiFi module for use with [Pixracer](../flight_controller/pixracer.md) (and is usually bundled with it).